ss-jade/blinking-serial/Readme.md

 ```
 sudo usermod -a -G uucp $USER
 ```
-**Note: you need to relogin into you session and try to upload again.**
+**Note: you need to relogin into your session and try to upload again.**

 ```
 groups